Do MLLMs Really Understand the Charts?: ChartVR

-We propose ChartReasoner, a MLLM designed to perform visual reasoning for better visual understanding on non-annotated charts.
+We propose ChartVR, a series of MLLMs designed to perform visual reasoning for better visual understanding on non-annotated charts.
 We formally define this task as follows: given a chart image $I$, and a corresponding textual question $Q$, the goal is to derive a numerical answer $A$ with a reasoning procedure $R$.
 This process can be represented as a mapping function $\mathcal{F}$:

 where $I$ is the chart image, $Q$ is the question in text, $R$ is the step-wise reasoning procedure in text, and $A \in \mathbb{R}$ is the numerical answer.
 The fundamental challenge lies in interpreting non-annotated charts, which requires the model to reason about geometric structures (e.g., axes, scales, positions) to infer values, rather than simply extracting them via text recognition.
-While the mapping $\mathcal{F}$ inherently performs this reasoning, producing an explicit reasoning chain $R$ that explains the derivation is an optional, secondary objective.

-To address this challenge, we propose a two-stage Reinforcement Finetuning (RFT) strategy.
-This approach is designed to first instill a robust, human-like reasoning framework and then meticulously refine the model's numerical precision.
-As illustrated in Figure~\ref{framework_overview}, the RFT pipeline consists of two sequential stages: (1) Reasoning Activation via SFT, which uses supervised fine-tuning to teach the model the structure of reasoning, followed by (2) Reasoning Generalization via RL, which uses reinforcement learning to improve the accuracy and generalizability.
+To address this challenge, we propose a novel two-stage Reinforcement Finetuning (RFT) framework.
+This approach is designed to first instill a robust, human-like reasoning framework and then meticulously refine the model's numerical e precision.
+As illustrated in Figure~\ref{framework_overview}, the RFT pipeline consists of two sequential stages: (1) Visual Reasoning Activation, which uses supervised fine-tuning to teach the model the structure of reasoning, followed by (2) Visual Reasoning Generalization, which uses reinforcement learning to improve the accuracy and generalizability.